verse/verse/README.md

     $ make
     $ sudo make install

-If you want to build release version, then you have to run cmake with following parameter:
+If you want to build debug version, then you have to run cmake with following parameter:

-    $ cmake -DCMAKE_BUILD_TYPE=Release ../
+    $ cmake -DCMAKE_BUILD_TYPE=Debug ../

 If you want to build Verse with Clang, then you have to do more

     $ export CC=/usr/bin/clang
     $ export CXX=/usr/bin/clang++
     $ mkdir ./build
     $ cd ./build